About us

 Organisation and leadership

-A five-member board leads the OAG.
+A five-member board leads NAO Norway.
 Each member has the title of Auditor General and is selected by the Storting.
 The Storting selects the members of the Board every four years.

-The Board is the OAG's board of directors.
+The Board is the NAO Norway board of directors.
 The members determine which audits we will perform and process the audit reports before they are presented to the Storting.
-Karl Eirik Schjøtt-Pedersen is the Chairman of the Board and is the Managing Director of the OAG.
+Karl Eirik Schjøtt-Pedersen is the Chairman of the Board and is the Managing Director of NAO Norway.

 For the period 1 January 2022 – 31 December 2025, the Board members are:

-With this system, management information for the OAG's organisation will be easily accessible, and emphasis is placed on the OAG having:
+With this system, management information for the NAO Norway's organisation will be easily accessible, and emphasis is placed on NAO Norway having:

-At the OAG, we are continually working to develop in line with these international standards.
+At NAO Norway, we are continually working to develop in line with these international standards.
 We strive to meet the standards through plans and through the management of the organisation.